Back to Reputation Management

 Then there's the quote approach.
 Pick out the best line from a review and use it as a standalone quote.
 "The best Sunday roast we've had in Manchester – and we've tried them all" is a far better headline than anything a professional copywriter could come up with, precisely because it came from a real customer.

 Don't forget the story approach.
-When a review tells a little story – maybe a birthday bash, a first date, or a family reunion – share it!
-(You can use the reviewer's name, it's already public.)
+When a review tells a little story – maybe a birthday bash, a first date, or a family reunion – share it.
 "We absolutely love hearing about the special moments that happen here.
 This one from James seriously made our week."
 Humans connect with stories, don't they?
 A review that describes an actual experience is worth a dozen generic star ratings.

 And finally, consider the team recognition approach.
-If a review specifically names a team member, share it both internally and externally.
+If a review specifically names a staff member, share it both internally and externally.
 "Massive shout-out to Priya for this one – it truly matters when customers notice our amazing staff."
-This does double duty: it’s marketing for your place and a brilliant morale boost for your team, which helps keep them happy and sticking around.
+This works on two levels: it's marketing for your place and a brilliant morale boost for your team, which helps keep them happy and sticking around.

-Honestly, you don't need a grand social media strategy, a complicated content calendar, or even a marketing degree for any of this.
+Honestly, restaurant and bar owners don't need a grand social media strategy, a complicated content calendar, or even a marketing degree for any of this.
 Five minutes and your phone.
 That's all it takes.

 Social media is the obvious place, but there are plenty of other spots where your best reviews can really shine.

 Your website, for starters.
-If you've got one (and you really should!), adding a rotating section of testimonials to your homepage is one of the most impactful things you can do.
+If you've got one (and you really should), adding a rotating section of testimonials to your homepage is one of the most impactful things you can do.
 Don't bury them on some "Reviews" page that nobody ever clicks.
 Get them right on the homepage, where they make a killer first impression.
-And be picky: use the specific, descriptive ones, not just the generic "10/10 would recommend."
+Be picky: use the specific, descriptive ones, not just the generic "10/10 would recommend."

 How about menu inserts or table cards?
 A small card that says "Our customers say it best" with two or three short review quotes – especially ones that mention specific dishes – can totally sway what people order.
 If someone's torn between the burger and the lamb, and a review quote says "the slow-roasted lamb is unforgettable," that's a gentle nudge that costs you absolutely nothing.